-Upon completing the Comprehensive Plan, the following actions should be considered:
+Upon completing the comprehensive plan, the following actions should be considered:

-- Register the Nez Perce National Historic Trail's official symbol to the U.S. Patent and Trademark Office in a timely fashion.
-The Nez Perce (Nee-Me-Poo) National Historic Trail trademark was registered on July 26, 2022. - Place trail markers at road crossings, intersections with other trails, and periodically along the Trail as reassurance markers, once the cultural resource assessments have been completed. - Execute memoranda of agreement between the USDA Forest Service and other cooperating land management authorities to refine responsibilities such as land management planning, implementation, marking, and management of non-Federal trail segments. - Identify a process to designate an official (permanent) right-of-way and publish a notice of availability in the Federal Register as prescribed under the National Trails System Act (16 U.S.C.
-1246 (a) (2)). - Inventory existing interpretive wayside exhibits and trail markers. - Establish and maintain a database to account for and track interpretive wayside exhibits and trail markers. - Strengthen the community of trail partners (agencies with jurisdiction, State agencies, local agencies, federally recognized Tribes, partners, stakeholders and the general public) to achieve trail goals, objectives, and practices through increased communication and sharing of successes and challenges.
+- Register the Nez Perce National Historic Trail's official symbol to the U.S. Patent and Trademark Office in a timely fashion. - Place trail markers at road crossings, intersections with other trails, and periodically along the Trail as reassurance markers. - Execute memoranda of agreement between the USDA Forest Service and other cooperating land management authorities to refine responsibilities such as land management planning, implementation, marking, and management of non-Federal trail segments. - Identify a process to designate an official (permanent) right-of-way and publish a notice of availability in the Federal Register as prescribed under the National Trails System Act (16 U.S.C.
+1246 (a)(2)). - Inventory existing interpretive wayside exhibits and trail markers. - Establish and maintain a database to account for and track interpretive wayside exhibits and trail markers. - Strengthen the community of trail partners (agencies with jurisdiction, State agencies, local agencies, federally recognized Tribes, partners, stakeholders and the general public) to achieve trail goals, objectives, and practices through increased communication and sharing of successes and challenges.

-- Inventory interpretive services and facilities by type and theme to address the range of services provided along trail; identify gaps. - Work with each State's department of transportation and the Federal Highway Administration to properly sign the auto tour routes and incorporate trail and auto tour needs into transportation improvement programs, ensuring the possibility of transportation enhancement funds. - Continue to evaluate and certify eligible sites, segments, and interpretive facilities located outside of federally designated areas upon Tribal consultation. - Promote and advocate for the Trail at national, regional, and local levels for the purpose of gaining support and understanding of facts, issues, and needs for change in the management and administration associated with the Trail.
+- Inventory interpretive services and facilities by type and theme to address the range of services provided along trail; identify gaps. - Work with each State's department of transportation and the Federal Highway Administration to properly sign the auto tour routes and incorporate trail and auto tour needs into transportation improvement programs, ensuring the possibility of transportation enhancement funds. - Continue to evaluate and certify eligible sites, segments, and interpretive facilities located outside of federally designated areas. - Promote and advocate for the Trail at national, regional, and local levels for the purpose of gaining support and understanding of facts, issues, and needs for change in the management and administration associated with the Trail.